 Ironically, people are actually using their mobile phones to meditate and seemingly “switch off” from their hectic lifestyles.
 Even Silicon Valley tech gurus don’t let their kids use social media or iPads.
 What happens next is anyone’s guess, but we think alcohol is ripe for disruption.

 Be it for health reasons, developments in science and government legislation changes around psychoactive substances, we think alcohol may become a thing of the past, or at least less of a weekly requirement.
-Millennials don’t drink and teens are taking longer to take on both responsibilities and pleasures of adulthood and their social life is lived on their phones.
+Millennials drink substantially less than previous generations and teens are taking longer to take on both responsibilities and pleasures of adulthood and their social life is lived on their phones.

 If the rapid change in smoking laws and the crazy amount of vape bars around town are anything to go by, people might just start doing other things to get their kicks.